Customer Service Expectations

 Institute of Customer Service, July 2022

-Perhaps not surprisingly, given the current difficulty with recruitment and retention, working with outsourcers is very much in demand not only for cost reasons but to reduce management overhead.
+Perhaps not surprisingly, given the current difficulties with recruitment and retention, working with outsourcers is in high demand not only for cost reasons but also to reduce management overhead.

 Frontline teams must cope with the stresses of handling difficult conversations at the same time as many of them themselves face the same challenges that customers are experiencing.